dotnet/docs-maui/docs/platform-integration/native-embedding.md

 :::zone pivot="devices-android"

-On Android, fragments typically represent a portion of the UI within an activity.
+On Android, a fragment represents a portion of the UI within an activity.
 The following code example shows .NET MAUI being initialized in a fragment:

 ```csharp
 using Android.Runtime;